 Q: Why do I need a Pilot or Pilotage Waiver for my yacht?

-A: The simple answer is that for large yachts, "every ship over 350 gross tons that is not a pleasure craft and every pleasure craft over 500 gross tons is subject to compulsory pilotage" (Pacific Pilotage Regulations C.R.C., c.
-1270).
+The simple answer is that for large yachts, "Every vessel over 350 gross tons that is not a pleasure craft and every pleasure craft over 500 gross tons is subject to compulsory pilotage [in BC waters] (General Pilotage Regulations (SOR/2000-132) DIVISION 4 Pacific Pilotage Authority Region Ships Subject to Compulsory Pilotage 25.9 (1)).

 Q: What are compulsory pilotage waters?